Indigenous psychology: South Africa, the apartheid system, and its effects on psychology

 With the apartheid system that was established in South Africa major turmoil was caused amongst native and non-native South Africans.
 The apartheid system was based on laws of segregation, which grew in severity as time passed.
 Some of the first segregation laws that were established did not allow for whites and "non-whites" to interact with each other.
 Even if these interactions wanted, whites and blacks were not allowed to marry or engage socially.
 In addition to this, "white jobs" and "black jobs" were established which also created segregation in the workplace.
 As apartheid progressed into its final stages, black South African citizens were no longer able to live in South Africa; they were sent back to African homelands causing them to lose their citizenship and be exiled.
 Around 1990 the anti-apartheid era began, which helped to reintegrate blacks into the South African society.
 After receiving pressure from the United States and Great Britain, the apartheid system that once ruled South Africa started to become undone.
-The constitution in South Africa was rewritten in 1994, which helped usher in Nelson Mandela as the country's political leader.
-With the country in his control, he completely outlawed any remainders of the apartheid system.
+The Interim Constitution of 1993 enabled South Africa to hold democratic elections in 1994.
+The Constitution of South Africa 1996 fully ended apartheid.

 While the apartheid system was still in place, South African psychology became extremely underdeveloped due to political power controlling everything in this society.
-There is little to no diversity amongst psychologists in South Africa.
-Not only are a majority of the practicing psychologists white, but most of them practice clinical psychology, rather than focusing on research.
-This does not allow much of a chance for many psychological breakthroughs or findings to come out of South Africa.
+There is little diversity amongst psychologists in South Africa.
+A majority of practicing psychologists was white, most of them practiced clinical psychology, rather than focusing on research.
 With the apartheid system abolished and a new democratic system in place, the education of psychology is being revamped improving the field greatly.
 More efforts are being made to encourage South Africans, especially blacks, to join the research field of psychology.

-Advocates are hoping their efforts will help to improve both basic and applied psychological research, and allow psychology in South Africa to branch out beyond itself.
+At the same time, academic isolation during the apartheid era also engendered the development of indigenous psychological approaches, like SHIP® (Spontaneous Healing Intra-systemic Process), a genuinely South African psychotherapeutic method registered with the Health Professions Council of South Africa (HPCSA).
+The SHIP® focus lies on the spontaneous healing of trauma and defines presenting chronic dis-eases as activated healing and precursors to growth.
+The SHIP® Foundations trains psychologists since 2001.